inko-lang/inko/docs/source/getting-started/variables.md

 b = 20 # This is OK
 ```

-For fields the surrounding method must be mutable:
+For fields, the surrounding method must be mutable:

 ```inko
 class Person {